|Document Owner||Office of the Director|

 Vocational Education and Training (VET) is an integral part of the curriculum in the Catholic secondary school.
 VET courses provide students with skills and qualifications to positively influence: their school participation; their Higher School Certificate achievement; their opportunity to acquire an additional qualification and their transition to post-school education, training and work.

-This Policy has been developed to support school staff in all member schools (Systemic and Congregational) in meeting their compliance obligations according to Catholic Education Diocese of Wollongong (CEDoW) as the Registered Training Organisation the National Standards for Registered Training Organisations (RTOs) 2015, the New South Wales Education Standards Authority (NESA) and the Australian Education Act 2013.
+This Policy has been developed to support school staff in all member schools (Systemic schools and Congregational schools) in meeting their compliance obligations according to Catholic Education Diocese of Wollongong (CEDoW) as the Registered Training Organisation the National Standards for Registered Training Organisations (RTOs) 2015, the New South Wales Education Standards Authority (NESA) and the Australian Education Act 2013.

 hold public liability insurance to cover all training and assessment activities (Standard 7 Clause 7.4)